reallyMilo/reallyMilo.github.io/index.md

 [Hero Plugins](https://heroplugins.com/)
 <br>
-Hero Plugins is a project I've been involved with from 2016 working together with a team but have since 2018 taken on full ownership.
+Hero Plugins is a project I've been involved with since 2016, initially working together with a team however, I have taken on full ownership since 2018.
 Hero Plugins is solely focused on creating premium WordPress themes and plugins.
-My roles here cover all aspects of running the business including user support and development.
+My role here covers all aspects of running the business including user support and development.
 <br><br>
 <a href="https://heroplugins.com/" target="_blank" title="Hero Plugins"><img src="images/heroplugins.png?raw=true" title="Hero Plugins website screenshto" alt="Hero Plugins"/></a>
----